David N. Morrell Jr.

 Commercial Real Estate

-During his practice, Mr. Morrell has drafted and negotiated leases for landlords and tenants in office, industrial and retail properties up to 80,000 RSF.
-He has assisted developers with land acquisition, financing and construction of numerous office, retail, multifamily and single-family residential properties up to $65,000,000.00.
+During his practice, Mr. Morrell has drafted and negotiated leases for landlords and tenants in office, industrial and retail properties up to 225,000 RSF.
+He has assisted clients with land acquisition, financing, construction, refinancing and disposition of numerous office, retail, multifamily and single-family residential properties up to $250,000,000.00.

 Mr. Morrell has represented several local banks in commercial loan transactions up to $25,000,000.00, and has prepared and negotiated the loan documents on behalf of lenders and borrowers.
 Additionally, he has represented national single-family mortgage lenders on curative title matters in preparation for foreclosures.

 Mr. Morrell has successfully represented commercial and multifamily property clients in drafting and negotiating property management agreements and service contracts, utility contracts and construction contracts on behalf of property managers and owners.
 Mr. Morrell has assisted in the development of leasing and other forms for use by property management personnel.